 How much can you see of Amsterdam in one day?

 Compared with other European cites, Amsterdam is not very big.
-However, one day is not enough to visit the city in its entirety and even if you just want to see the historical centre, you will need to prioritise.
+However, one day is not enough to visit the city in its entirety and even if you just want to see the historical centre, you will need to prioritize.